 While the pregnancy may have lasted only a few weeks the emotional impact is one that can be felt for weeks, months and even years to come.
 It may be difficult to understand what your loved one is going through.

-Here are some helpful ways to support a partner going through a miscarriage
+15 tips to support a partner after a miscarriage

 1. Be supportive

 Listen with a nonjudgmental ear.
 Do not try to fix it.
 Know what to say after miscarriage.

-Whether the support you show is active listening, reassurance or simply being present and grieving together it is important that your partner know that no matter what they can count on you right now.
+Whether the support you show is active listening, reassurance or simply being present and grieving together it is important that your partner knows that no matter what they can count on you right now.

 3. Encourage positive coping skills

-Positive coping skills are coping skills that are healthy for you.
+For coping with miscarriage, positive coping skills are coping skills that are healthy for you.
 Examples of healthy coping skills are walking, yoga, acupuncture, If you can find something that you both like and can do it together it can be very therapeutic.